 Affine, planar MV prediction, testing whether ATMVP needs subblocks, related constraints.

+It was noted that the draft CE plan contained a large number of subtests, and it was requested for the number to be reduced during the CE plan finalization.
+It was noted that part of the issue was that the plan included several combinations.

+A need for coordination between CE2 and CE4 was identified, as there are some overlapping aspects.

 JVET-L1023 Description of Core Experiment 3 (CE3): Intra Prediction and Mode Coding [G. Van der Auwera, J. Heo, A. Filippov]